Dev-Ole/Dev-Ole/README.md

 <h1 align="center">Hi 👋, I'm Ole</h1>
 <h3 align="center">A passionate software developer from Germany</h3>

-🌱 I have always been passionate about automation and programming.
+I'm a software developer with technical background and always been passionate about automation and programming. 🦾
 The potential of data science and machine learning to solve complex problems and improve technology fascinates me.
-I aim to use my expertise to contribute to advancements in green technology and promote sustainability using data and technology.
+I aim to use my expertise to contribute to advancements in green technology and promote sustainability using data and technology. 🌿🔬

 <h3 align="left">Connect with me:</h3>
 <p align="left">